LambdaSharp/LambdaRobots/ReadMe.md

 ## Level 3: Create an Evasion Strategy

-Deploy `YosemiteSamRobot` to your account and its ARN two times to the λ-Robots server to create two attackers.
+Deploy `YosemiteSamRobot` to your account and its ARN twice to the λ-Robots server to create two attackers.
 ```bash
 lash deploy LambdaRobots.YosemiteSamRobot:1.0@lambdasharp
 ```